Aleph

 Lifecycleteams.create (leader + members + optional auto_name), teams.get, teams.list, teams.rename, teams.disband, teams.delete

-Work-threadteams.chat.send, teams.chat.thread, teams.chat.history
+Work-threadteams.chat.send, teams.chat.thread, teams.chat.history, teams.chat.cancel

 Coord Tasksteams.create_task, teams.update_task, teams.list_tasks, teams.add_task_comment, teams.list_task_comments, teams.list_task_events, teams.list_task_runs